cyrax1800/starlingtextmesh/README.md

 ### How to use:
-* The BitmapFont Atlas and Icon Atlas must in 1 TextureAtlas
+* The texture for BitmapFont and Icon must be in the same TextureAtlas
-* Use the Helper Pyhton in helper folder to make a .fnt and IconID.as Class from icons.xml file
+* Use the Python executeable helper in helper folder to make a .fnt and IconID.as Class from icons.xml file
-* Then finally place the file to bin folder. file that needed : font.png, font.xml, icons.fnt, [any font].fnt .
+* Then finally place the file to bin folder.
+File that needed : font.png, font.xml, icons.fnt, [any font].fnt .

 >**Important!**
 :exclamation: in **icons.fnt** file, ```size```, ```lineHeight``` and ```base``` attribute must follow the **Main** font attribute :exclamation: